Skip to main content

 Research and evidence leadership

-Major field assignments including the Manesar Socio-Economic Survey, HUNGaMA nutrition survey, CHILDLINE situational analysis across NCR cities, and the Jhajjar Social Impact Assessment establish AWSAR's research credentials.
+Major field assignments — Manesar Survey, HUNGaMA nutrition study, CHILDLINE situational analysis across NCR cities, and the Jhajjar Social Impact Assessment — establish AWSAR's research credentials.

 2020+